HMagda/react-first-app/README.md

 # Features
 - Add new list
 - Add new category with the chosen icon in the list
-- View categorized things to-do
+- View categorized tasks to-do/books to read/things to check
 - Mark your favorites
-- Add, mark, or delete things to-do
+- Add, mark, or delete elements